 The first thing you must do is contact your local Social Security Administration office to get your newborn a Social Security number.
 Before you can take any tax benefit, the IRS will require this.
 After receiving the baby's Social Security number, the easiest benefit you can take is a dependent exemption.

-The dependent exemption reduces your taxable income in the same way as a tax deduction.
+The dependent exemption reduces your taxable income in the same way as a tax deduction (for tax years prior to 2018).

 You may also want to see if you are eligible to claim the Child Tax Credit.
 Depending on the year you file, the amount, and availability of this tax credit may vary.